ulucsahin/MedSpecSearch-v2/README.md

 PreEmbed: Specifies if loaded embeddings should be used or not.
 Should be "true" in most cases. <br>
 restore: Specifies if model should be restored <br>
 <br>
+Some of these specifications are not currently used but kept for backwards compatability.